stationer/SortTable/README.md

 =====

 Include sort-table.js anywhere in your page, it runs on load.
-Add CSS class 'js-sort' to all tables you want sortable.
+Add CSS class `js-sort-table` to all tables you want sortable.
-Optionally include sort-table.css (or its contents) in your styles.
+Optionally override styles for `table.js-sort-table` in your styles.

 Support